MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 MicroEJ Format: RLE1
 ====================

-The Image Engine can display embedded images that are encoded into a compressed format which encodes several consecutive pixels into one or more 16-bits words.
-This encoding manages a maximum alpha level of 2 (alpha level is always assumed to be 2, even if the image is not transparent).
+The Image Engine can display embedded images that are encoded into a compressed format which encodes several consecutive pixels into one or more 16-bit words.
+This encoding only manages fully opaque and fully transparent pixels.

 -  Several consecutive pixels have the same color (2 words).